splace/hashmatching/executables/README.md

 Checking the result hash, above, wont work if any other files but the exe's and the nonce are in the working folder.(like README.md)

-The check is a bit complex because sha512sum isn't able to pipe just the result.
+The check is a complicated because sha512sum isn't able to pipe just the result.